Well-Structured Futures and Cache Locality: Abstract

 Recent research has shown that while futures can, of course, enhance parallelism in a structured way, they can have a deleterious effect on cache locality.
 In the worst case, futures can incur $\Omega(P T_\infty + t T_\infty)$ deviations, which implies $\Omega(C P T_\infty + C t T_\infty)$ additional cache misses, where $C$ is the number of cache lines, $P$ is the number of processors, $t$ is the number of touches, and $T_\infty$ is the \emph{computation span}.
 Since cache locality has a large impact on software performance on modern multicores, this result is troubling.

-In this paper, however, we show that if futures are used in a simple, disciplined way, then the situation is much better: if each future is touched only once, either by the thread that created it, or by a later descendant of the thread that created it, then parallel executions with work stealing can incur at most $O(C P T^2_\infty)$ additional cache misses, a substantial improvement.
+In this paper, however, we show that if futures are used in a simple, disciplined way, then the situation is much better: if each future is touched only once, either by the thread that created it, or by a thread to which the future has been passed from the thread that created it, then parallel executions with work stealing can incur at most $O(C P T^2_\infty)$ additional cache misses, a substantial improvement.
 This structured use of futures is characteristic of many (but not all) parallel applications.